-The former Roman temple, now a church, dates back approximately 2000 years and is quite the archtechtural marvel.
-Exactly as high as it is wide, the dome is a perfect sphere resting on a cylinder, and remarkably remains one of the best preserved of the Ancient Roman monuments.
+The former Roman temple, now a church, dates back approximately 2000 years and is quite an architectural marvel.
+Exactly as high as it is wide, the dome is a perfect sphere resting on a cylinder.
+And it remarkably remains one of the best-preserved of Ancient Roman monuments.

 We visited in the evening and it wasn’t busy.
-We were able to take our time wondering around and were able to sit for awhile and marvel at what was around us.
-Even better, there’s lots of restuarants nearby, so the timing was perfect.
+We were able to take our time wandering around and were able to sit for a while and marvel at what was around us.
+Even better, there are lots of restaurants nearby, so the timing was perfect.

 7. Bocca della Verita